Zodt/ChatApi/Documentation/en-EN/WhatsApp/ChatApi.WA.Account/Operations/Expiry.md

-# Updates the QR code after its expired
+# Updates the QR code after its expired.
 **<span style="color:green">Implementation notes</span>**<br/>
 This method is available in both synchronous and asynchronous implementations